Attention layers provably solve single-location regression: Gradient descent provably recovers the oracle predictor

 Moving on to the mathematical study, even with the formula for $\mathcal{R}_\lambda^<$, a full analysis of the dynamics~\eqref{eq:pgd-iterations} is difficult.
 For instance, the dynamics~\eqref{eq:pgd-iterations} can be formulated in terms of the five variables of $\mathcal{R}_\lambda^<$, but then one needs to study a $5$-dimensional highly nonlinear dynamical system.
 In the following, we consider the case where the parameters are initialized on the submanifold of $(\mathbb{S}^{d-1})^2$

-We introduce this manifold on the one hand owing to the observation in Figure \ref{fig:init-sphere}(right) that the dynamics converge to this manifold even when initialized on the sphere, and on the other hand because this allows to reduce the problem to a lower-dimensional subspace and to simplify the expression of the risk.
-Cleary, due to Assumption \ref{hyp:orthogonality}, the oracle parameters $(k^\star, v^\star)$ belong to $\cM$.
+We introduce this manifold on the one hand owing to the observation in Figure \ref{fig:init-sphere} (right) that the dynamics converge to this manifold even when initialized on the sphere, and on the other hand because this allows to reduce the problem to a lower-dimensional subspace and to simplify the expression of the risk.
+Clearly, due to Assumption \ref{hyp:orthogonality}, the oracle parameters $(k^\star, v^\star)$ belong to $\cM$.
 A first key property of this manifold is invariance under the PGD dynamics. \begin{lemma} The manifold $\mathcal{M}$ is invariant under the PGD dynamics \eqref{eq:pgd-iterations}, in the sense that if $(k_t,v_t)\in \mathcal{M}$, then $(k_{t+1},v_{t+1})\in \mathcal{M}$. \end{lemma} This lemma shows that, if the initialization is taken on the manifold, then it is enough to understand the dynamics on the manifold to conclude.
 Such analysis on the manifold is tractable.
 This yields Theorem \ref{thm:main}, our main result, which shows that the sequence $(k_t, v_t)_{t \geqslant 0}$ converges to the oracle values $(k^\star,v^\star)$ (up to a sign) as $t\to \infty$, for any small enough step size, and a constant inverse temperature. \begin{theorem} Take a constant inverse temperature $\lambda_t \equiv \lambda > 0$.
-Then there exists $\overline{\alpha} >0$ such that, for any step size $\alpha \leq \overline{\alpha}$, and for a generic initialization $(k_0,v_0)\in \mathcal{M}$,

-\end{theorem} This result shows that, despite the non-convexity of the risk, the attention layer trained by PGD can recover the underlying structure of the problem.
+Then there exists $\overline{\alpha} >0$ such that, for any step size $\alpha \leq \overline{\alpha}$, and for a generic initialization $(k_0,v_0)\in \mathcal{M}$, $ (k_t,v_t) \xrightarrow[t\to\infty]{} \pm (k^\star,v^\star). $ \end{theorem} This result shows that, despite the non-convexity of the risk, the attention layer trained by PGD can recover the underlying structure of the problem.
 Convergence to $(k^\star,v^\star)$ \emph{or} $(-k^\star,-v^\star)$ is not at all problematic, since $T_\lambda^{(k^\star,v^\star)}=T_\lambda^{(-k^\star,-v^\star)}$ by symmetry of the $\mathrm{erf}$ function.
 Furthermore, recovery is guaranteed for a generic initialization on $\cM$, in the sense that the pathological pairs $(k_0,v_0) \in \cM$ such that PGD fails to recover the oracle parameters are of Lebesgue measure zero.
 The results of Theorem \ref{thm:main} are illustrated by Figure \ref{fig:init-manifold}.
 We observe that, due to roundoff errors, the dynamics are not exactly on the manifold but stay very close to the manifold.